 While athletic guards are vital to athletes during competition, the real gains happen during rest and recovery.
 Proper sleep has been shown to improve athletic performance, reaction time, and focus.
 Inadequate sleep doesn’t just make you tired the next day - it can impact on our immune function, hormone production, and even metabolism.

 Anyone can wear a Recovery Sleep Guard, as they’re not just made for athletes.
+Our affordable subscription service (only $69.95 every 4 months) is a fraction of the price that you'll pay at a Dentist, and can protect your smile too.
 The Academy of General Dentistry says as many as 1 in 3 adults will suffer from bruxism, which can range from mild to severe.
 According to The Sleep Foundation, a study showed that “more than a third of parents report symptoms of bruxism in their children” proving that any age or person may experience bruxism.

 What is Bruxism?